runxuanjiang/math_and_programming_notes/systems_design/systems_design_primer.md

     * Storing this shared state in a central server like the load balancer.
         * **RAID** - replication within a single server.
 This makes storing all information on a single server (like the load balacncer) more stable.
             * Raid0 - Data is saved by "striping" it across two drives, which makes it faster to write data.
+                * Half the data is stored on one drive, and the other half is stored in the other.
-            * Raid1 - Data is written and copied over two harddrive, so if one dies the data is still there.
+            * Raid1 - Data is written and copied over two drives, so if one dies the data is still there.
             * Raid10 - Combines Raid0 and Raid10 using 4 hard drives
             * Raid5 and Raid6 are middle grounds between Raid0/1 and Raid10.

     * MySQL databases for storing data in a centralized place
-        * But is not able to store information on a specific session
+        * But is not able to store information on a specific session (since the session contains cached data local to the web server)

     * The cookies itself can contain information like the server it was originally from.
 Specifically, it could contain a random number which the load balancer can map to a specific server.

 * **Caching**
     * Can cache generated html files (i.e. static webpages) when reads more common than writes.
-        * Downsides - need to store content like headers which is redundant.
+        * Downsides - need to store content like headers which is redundant (same across all files).
-        * Also hard to change the aesthetics of the files without regenerating all files.
+        * Also hard to change the aesthetics of the files without regenerating all files (need to reset all caches).
     * MySQL query cache - database queries are cached so that second time a query is run is faster.
     * Memcache - Software ran on server that caches data in RAM.
         * LRU can be used if cache runs out of memory